 When visiting popular national parks in the United States, a handful of things draw visitors’ attention.
 Parks like the Grand Canyon or Sequoia National Park offer the superlative of natural structures with chasms spanning miles or trees that easily dwarf what you see at home.
 The historical value of parks such as Mesa Verde or Dry Tortugas draws you in to learn more about earlier civilizations.
 One thing that each national park has in common, however, is a vast and diverse population of mammals, reptiles, birds, and fish that call those lands home.
 Our neighboring park, Yellowstone, is no exception and in fact hosts the largest concentration of mammals in the lower 48 states.
-Read our guide to learn more about the wildlife of Yellowstone and some tips to help you prepare for any chance encounters!
+Read our guide to learn more about the types of wildlife at Yellowstone and some tips to help you prepare for any chance encounters!

 There’s always more going on in Big Sky, Montana!
 Fill out the rest of your itinerary with our winter activities and summer activities guides, so you’re prepared to visit any time of the year.
 Make your to-do list today!